IBM/import-tracker/README.md

 # Import Tracker
-`Import Tracker` is a Python package offering a number of cabilities related to tracking and managing optional dependencies in Python projects.
+`Import Tracker` is a Python package offering a number of capabilities related to tracking and managing optional dependencies in Python projects.
 Specifically, this project enables developers to:

 - Enable lazy imports in their Python projects to prevent code from crashing when uninstalled imports are imported, but not utilized.
 This can be helpful in large projects, especially those which incorporate lots of hierarchical wild imports, as importing the top level package of such projects can often bring a lot of heavy dependencies into `sys.modules`.

 - Track the dependencies of their Python projects to identify which subpackages are leveraging which dependencies, and so on.

-### Integrating Import Tracker into your projects
+## Integrating Import Tracker into your projects
 In order to integrate `Import Tracker` into your project, you'll generally need to replace normal imports in your top level package initialization with calls to `import_tracker.import_module`.
 Such imports will then be subject to the aforementioned behaviors, which are dependent on the value of `IMPORT_TRACKER_MODE`.
 The best sample of how to do this can be found in the [initialization file](./test/sample_libs/sample_lib/__init__.py) for the `sample_lib` leveraged by this project for testing.

-### Running Import Tracker
+## Running Import Tracker
 Once you have integrated `Import Tracker` into your project, you can start leveraging it immediately.
 In general, the functionality of module imports through `Import Tracker` are controlled by setting the `IMPORT_TRACKER_MODE` environment variable to one of the following values.

 - `LAZY`: When a module is imported, build a lazy module wrapper that will *only* try to import the module if an attribute of the wrapped module is accessed.